Documentation structure for LLMs (llms.txt)

 --set managedNamespaces="{namespace1,namespace2}"

-You can further customize the agent installation and check all available options here.
+You can further customize the agent installation and check all available options in the release agent Helm repository.

 1. Select Deploys in the CircleCI web app sidebar.